-Course Descriptions - Education - MEd - Teacher as Leader
+Course Descriptions - M.Ed. - Teacher as Leader

 JBU's Master of Education in Curriclum and Instruction requires 36 hours of coursework, including 18 hours of Curriculum & Instruction core coursework and 18 hours of Teacher as Leader coursework.

 Curriculum & Instruction Core Courses

 ED 7033 - Christian Foundations and Instructional Facilitation (3 credit hours)